jaceva/react-challenge/instructions.md

 ### Task #5

 Based on the given requirements, implement `TileList` as a stateless component that renders a list of `Tile` components using an array of objects.

 This component will:

 - Receive one prop:
   - An array to render as a list
 - Use the array passed via props to iteratively render `Tile` components, passing each object in the array as a prop to each rendered `Tile` component.

+The requirements for the `TileList` component are generalized and allow it to be shared by the `ContactsPage` and `AppointmentsPage` components.
+As long as an array of objects with either the contact data or appointments data is passed then the appropriate content will render.

 ### Hint